ZixiVideo/obs-studio/README.rst

 =================================
  - Adds native Zixi output to OBS for robust low latency streaming [ done ]

- - Supports streaming to AWS MediaConnect [ not present yet ]
+ - Supports streaming to AWS MediaConnect [ done ]

  - Allow bonding multiple network connections [ done ]

- - Adjusts encoder bitrate according to network conditions, when using libx264 [ not present yet ]
+ - Adjusts encoder bitrate according to network conditions, when using libx264 [ done ]

  - As to support some of the above features a core change to OBS core libraries was needed.
 	As a side effect auto update is disabled in this branch